 Top Eye Doctor Near Me is a free online service that connects new patients to a Charlotte eye doctor, Charlotte optometrists, or Charlotte ophthalmologist.
 You can search eye doctors by name, city, state, or zip code.
 This includes all of Mecklenburg County.
-You can view the profiles of any top eye doctor in Charlotte, NC, schedule an appointment online, order contact lenses online, and find out if your insurance is accepted.
-Many of the OD’s offer same day appointments, walk ins, telemedicine, and emergency eye care.
-If you’re searching for an eye specialist to treat eye diseases such as glaucoma, cataracts, retinal disease, dry eye, diabetic retinopathy, or macular degeneration, we have all your eyecare needs covered!
+You can view the profiles of any top eye doctor in Charlotte, NC, schedule an appointment online, order contact lenses online, and find out what vision insurance plans, including Medicaid, are accepted.
+Many of the OD’s offer same-day appointments, walk-ins, telemedicine, and emergency eye care.
+If you’re searching for an eye specialist to treat eye problems or eye diseases such as glaucoma, cataracts (including cataract surgery), retinal disease, dry eye, diabetic retinopathy, or macular degeneration, we have all your eye care needs covered!

-While this is one of the most comprehensive online directories for eye care professionals, and we hope your eye doctor near me search was successful, we understand that sometimes you may want to continue your search outside of this site.
-Even though you will find the best Charlotte eye care providers right here, we have compiled a list of search terms that will return you the best additional results outside of this site.
-Those search terms are eye doctor Charlotte, ophthalmologist Charlotte NC, eye exam Charlotte NC, and best ophthalmologist Charlotte NC.
+While this is one of the most comprehensive online directories for eye care professionals, and we hope your eye doctor near me search was successful, we understand that sometimes you may want to continue your search outside of this site when looking for an eye care provider that performs routine eye exams.
+Even though you will find the best eye doctors in Charlotte NC right here, we have compiled a list of search terms that will return you the best additional results outside of this site.
+Those search terms are eye doctors Charlotte, ophthalmologist Charlotte NC, eye exam Charlotte NC, optometrists Charlotte NC, and best ophthalmologist Charlotte NC.

 Learn More About the Eye Exams Charlotte NC Residents Trust Most

-Eye exams, including contact lens exams, are important to your overall eye health.
+Eye exams, including contact lens exams, are important to your overall eye care.
 If you or someone you know needs an eye exam, you have come to the right place.
-All of the highly recommended optometrist listed on this site provide comprehensive eye exams and will check your vision, screen for eye diseases and injuries, ensure that your eyes are healthy, and even provide you with a new set of glasses or contact lens prescription if needed, including a custom contact lens fitting.
+All of the highly recommended Charlotte optometrists listed on this site provide comprehensive eye exams and will check your vision, screen for eye diseases and injuries, ensure healthy vision, and even provide you with a new set of glasses or contact lens prescription if needed, including custom contact lens fittings.
 Doctors will also thoroughly check your eyes for farsightedness, nearsightedness, any astigmatism, and when appropriate conduct glaucoma testing and treatment.